 - Samaritan Relationship Starter: Esmeralda and Phoebus are initially attracted to but wary of each other, but they only fall for each other after each witnesses the other committing a noble and selfless act (e.g. Esmeralda defending Quasimodo from Frollo; Phoebus refusing to burn an innocent family in their house and rescuing them).

 - Sanity Slippage Song: "Hellfire" is like a visual metaphor of Frollo's religious hypocrisy collapsing in on itself, leading to the conclusion he either marries a Gypsy or slays all of them.

-- Sex Is Evil and I Am Horny: Frollo is a pure case of this (Flanderized from the book version, who too had more than a hint of this), believing Esmeralda to be a evil witch who has enchanted him — since that's the only reason he could be in love with her — and trying to have her burnt at the stake for it.
+- Sex Is Evil and I Am Horny: Frollo is a pure case of this (exaggerated from the book version, who too had more than a hint of this), believing Esmeralda to be an evil witch who has enchanted him — since that's the only reason he could be in lust with her — and trying to have her burnt at the stake for it.
 This is in contrast to Phoebus, who is equally aroused by Esmeralda but much less ashamed about it.